microsoft/rate-my-app/README.md

 To deploy the sample on Windows Phone 8 device:
  * See the official documentation for deploying and testing applications on Windows Phone devices at http://msdn.microsoft.com/en-us/library/windowsphone/develop/ff402565(v=vs.105).aspx

-More detailed information can be found in the \Doc\RateMyAppGuide.pdf file.
+More detailed information can be found in the https://github.com/nokia-developer/rate-my-app/blob/master/Doc/RateMyAppGuide.pdf?raw=true file.

 About the implementation